Final Course Grade Appeal

 The final course grade appeal is NOT to be used to review the judgment of a faculty member in assessing the quality of the student's work.
 Grounds for final grade appeals shall be evaluated in terms of the standards established by the faculty member as stated in the syllabus.
 Criteria for an appeal are:

 a) An error in the calculation of the grade, or

 b) The assignment of a grade was a substantial departure from the faculty member's previously printed standards in the course syllabus.

 Final Course Grade Appeal Process

-If a student believes his/her final course grade was awarded in error or was a substantial departure from the standards contained in the course syllabus, the student should contact the instructor via email immediately after the final course grade appears on their transcript.
+If a student believes their final course grade was awarded in error or was a substantial departure from the standards contained in the course syllabus, the student should contact the instructor via email immediately after the final course grade appears on their transcript.
 (Grades posted to Blackboard or Canvas are not considered final.
-All informal discussions about final grades must be initiated within 10 business days beginning with the first day of the following academic semester.
+All informal discussions about final grades must be initiated within 5 business days beginning with the first day of the following academic semester, Fall or Spring.
 The timeline is very important.
 If the professor is not available, the student should contact the professor's supervisor.
 The student should keep copies of the class syllabus and all other work such as exams, quizzes, homework, and in-class assignments.
 If a resolution is not reached, the student may ask for a formal review of the final grade.
 Students requiring ADA accommodations need to contact the Center for Accessibility Services to coordinate support throughout the conduct process.

-Process for Request for a Formal Review of Final Course Grade
+Request for a Formal Review of Final Course Grade Process

 c) A statement of the resolution that the student is seeking.